 5. Rise of POS Data Analytics

-Half of consumers are willing to save purchase history, preferences, and personal details if it means the checkout experience is easier and they get relevant offers.
+Most consumers are willing to save purchase history, preferences, and personal details if it means the checkout experience is easier and they get relevant offers.
 But POS data is valuable for more than just getting to know your customers and their communication preferences.
-The metrics from your POS can also reveal information about your business’ staff, products, store layout, foot traffic, and returns rate—among other metrics.
+The metrics from your POS can also reveal information about your business’ staff, products, store layout, foot traffic, and returns rate, as well as other metrics.

-You can also use your POS system to track which inventory is selling and which items are less popular with your customers.
+POS systems track which inventory is selling and which items are less popular with your customers.
 Likewise, POS data provides insight into seasonal trends and makes it possible to increase margins based on pricing data.
 This makes it easier for businesses to optimize retail data analytics and drive sales.

 Learn more: How to drive sales using retail analytics

 6. Move to Cloud-based Software